openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/openebs-on-kubernetes-platforms/talos.md

 ### Huge Pages

 2MiB-sized Huge Pages must be supported and enabled on the Replicated PV Mayastor storage nodes.
 A minimum number of 1024 such pages (i.e. 2GiB total) must be available exclusively to the Replicated PV Mayastor pod on each node.

 ### Labels

-All worker nodes which will have IO engine pods running on them must be labelled with the OpenEBS engine type "mayastor".
+All Replicated PV Mayastor storage nodes must be labelled with the OpenEBS engine type "mayastor".
 This label will be used as a node selector by the IO engine Daemonset that is deployed as a part of the Replicated PV Mayastor data plane components installation.

 ### Data Mount Paths